Gender equality in football has fallen far behind other sectors of society

 - A Play the Game article on gender equality in professional football.

-- A Play the Game article on gabs in prize money for men and women in professional football.
+- A Play the Game article on gaps in prize money for men and women in professional football.